Lettuce Fusarium wilt and root rot

 - PC 213a - Protected cut flowers: evaluation of two steaming methods for disinfesting soil of Fusarium oxysporum and Sclerotinia sclerotiorum (extension to PC 213)

-Research worldwide is being carried out on disease transmission, the effects of crop rotation (probably 5 years without lettuce crops would be necessary), crop management (e.g. planting dates), soil disinfestation (e.g. steaming, solarisation, chloropicrin) and of biological control measures (e.g. Streptomyces griseoviridis, Trichoderma harzianum and hypovirulent strains of Fusarium) as well as breeding for resistance.
-Since the fungus can potentially be seed-transmitted, there is risk of spreading the disease across continents.
+Research is being carried out on disease transmission, the effects of crop rotation (probably five years without lettuce crops would be necessary), crop management (e.g. planting dates), soil disinfestation (e.g. steaming, solarisation, chloropicrin) and biological control measures (e.g. Streptomyces griseoviridis, Trichoderma harzianum and hypovirulent strains of Fusarium) as well as breeding for resistance.
+Since the fungus can potentially be seed-transmitted, there is a risk of spreading the disease across continents.
 It is thought that the use of healthy planting material (seeds, transplants) produced in the framework of certification schemes could be an essential tool to prevent further spread of the disease through trade.

 Dr Andrew Taylor presented an update at the Brassica and Leafy Salad Conference, in Peterborough in January 2019.
 You can see his presentation here.